microsoft/pai/README.md

 ### FAQ

-If there is any question durding deployment, check [here](docs/faq.md#deploy-and-maintenance-related-faqs) firstly.
+If there is any question during deployment, check [here](docs/faq.md#deploy-and-maintenance-related-faqs) firstly.

 If FAQ doesn't resolve it, refer to [here](#get-involved) to ask question or submit an issue.